melanietosik/linsim/README.md

 SYNOPSIS
 --------

-python sim.py INPUTFILE INPUTWORD
+`python sim.py INPUTFILE INPUTWORD`

 DESCRIPTION
 -----------

-sim.py is a simple program which computes the [Lin similarity] [1] of a given input noun and all others nouns in the given input file, whereby similarity is defined as
+`sim.py` is a simple program which computes the [Lin similarity](http://webdocs.cs.ualberta.ca/~lindek/papers/sim.pdf) of a given input noun and all others nouns in the given input file, whereby similarity is defined as

 > the ratio between the amount of information in the commonality and the amount of information in the description of the two objects.